 FILE A POLICE REPORT

-1. If you are within the city limits of a city go to the city police department.
+1. If you are within the city limits of a city go to that city’s police department.
 For example, if in Rolla go to the Rolla Police Department.
 If you are in St. James go to the St. James Police Department.

 2. If you are outside of the city limits go to the Phelps County Sheriff’s Department.